HumanDesign/mithril-modal/README.md

 # A simple modal for Mithril.js

 * Uses the new component system in [Mithril](http://mithril.js.org/) 0.2.0
 * No CSS.
 All styling is inline via [j2c](http://j2c.py.gy/).
-Keyframe animations are added to the head, with a uniquely generated name, via j2c.
+Keyframe animations are added to the document head, with a uniquely generated name, via j2c.

 ## Setup